Yellow Rattle (Rhinanthus minor) Seed

 Yellow rattle seeds are light flat discs, designed to be wind blown.
 They germinate from January and the seedlings become evident in early March, so that they steal a march on the surrounding grasses.
 Be careful not to mow them out!
 Once they've got going they are easy to spot, however.
 The leaves have serrated edges, a bit like a nettle, and in seedlings look rather stiff.
 The flowers look a little like yellow snapdragons (or little cockscombs, apparently).
 They're very pretty.
 The plants grow to around 50cm tops.

 Yellow rattle seed must be sown from summer to the year end, as it needs to be chilled to trigger its germination the following spring.
 We recommend adding the seed to a newly established meadow after its first season.
 As it doesn't last the seeds need to be as fresh as possible.
 It also reacts badly to being badly handled - it's tricky to process properly.
 You need to be careful where you source it from.
-Our Rhinanthus seed is freshly harvested from meadows around southern England and a site in Herefordshire.
-We test it once it has been harvested and cleaned to check on the seeds' viability.
-Seed from the 2021 harvest returned germination results of 80-85%.
-We don't store it for longer than 6 months.
+Our Rhinanthus seed is freshly harvested from meadows around northern and southern England.
+We have it tested once it has been harvested and cleaned to check on the seeds' viability, and require viability over 90%.
+The 2023 seed we're currently selling is 94% or higher.